 - AEVR held its Seventh Annual Emerging Vision Scientists (EVS) Day on Capitol Hill virtually, engaging 28 EVSs in research videos and a 30-minute video conversation Moving Beyond COVID in My Career Pathway.
 Following the publication of the 2020 EVS COVID Conversation in the July 1, 2021, edition of JAMA Ophthalmology, AEVR has submitted a written version of the 2021 Conversation to JAMA Ophthalmology.

 2021 and Beyond: AEVR’s Research Saving Sight, Restoring Vision Initiative

 In mid-2020, the AEVR Board approved a new Initiative to build upon the Decade of Vision Initiative that reflects the focus of NEI’s sight-saving and vision-restoring research.
-In early 2021, AEVR will introduce the Research Saving Sight, Restoring Vision Initiative (trademark pending) as the umbrella under which it will conduct its sustained education consisting of Congressional Briefings, EVS Days, and fact sheets, studies, and publications.
+In 2021, AEVR introduced the Research Saving Sight, Restoring Vision Initiative as the umbrella under which it will conduct its sustained education consisting of Congressional Briefings, EVS Days, and fact sheets, studies, and publications.
 As with the DOV, this education will focus on the impact on patients and consider unmet need and impact on underserved populations.

 Commitment to Diversity

 The AEVR Board of Directors has adopted the attached Diversity Policy.

 AEVR Board of Directors